medical-genomics-group/JODIE/README.md

 #### f.) fGWAS.py
 Estimating regression coefficients for one marker at a time using multiple regression.\
-This step is independent of jodie.py and can be run after step d.)\
+This step is independent of jodie.py and can be run after step c.\
 Needed input:
    + genotype file in zarr format
-   + rsid file in csv format with CHR, POS, RSID, REF, ALT information
+   + rsid file in csv format with CHR, POS, RSID, REF, ALT information.
-   + ordered phenotype file
 Note: rsid file needs to be in the same directory as genotype zarr!
+   + ordered phenotype file\

 Output:
    + rsid file with regression coefficients and standard error for each marker and each component including intercept (coef1, stde1)